nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 data in a table format.

 ### 3.5 Student List Collection
+The Student list features allow users to store a list of student names, which could be used when updating students' attendance and performance data conveniently.

 ![Student](images/Student.png "Class diagram of Student component")
 *Class diagram of the Student component*
 1. When a user enters an studentList-related command, the command is analysed by `StudentCommandInterpreter`.